Report a pothole

 A pothole is a large, deep hole in the road.
 They are formed when roads freeze and thaw repeatedly.
 The changes in temperature causes damage to the surface.
 Layers of the road become unstuck or the surface breaks.
 As traffic travels over these weakened areas holes appear.

 Potholes can appear at any time of year but are more frequent during late winter and early spring.

 How do you repair potholes?

-For smaller potholes we use a liquid material which can be poured into the hole.
-The liquid material self levels and forms a very hard surface.
+For smaller potholes we use a cold bagged material which can be poured into the hole.
+The material self levels and forms a very hard surface, making the road safe.

-For larger potholes we cut out a small section of the road around the hole, clear out old material and fill it with new tarmac.
+For larger potholes we cut out a section of the road around the hole, clear out old material and fill it with hot material.